 - Pay later £880+VAT (this price includes an additional fee of £25+VAT for those choosing not to pay online at time of registration.
 All monies must be received before the start of the course, the pay later option is only available up to 2 weeks before the start of the course)

-Book by 6 January (if pay later/invoice required upfront) or book by 13 January if paying by credit/debit card.
+Book by 3 January (if pay later/invoice required upfront) or book by 10 January if paying by credit/debit card at time of registration

-Book by 3 March (if pay later/invoice required upfront) or book by 10 March if paying by credit/debit card.
+Book by 28 February (if pay later/invoice required upfront) or book by 6 March if paying by credit/debit card at time of registration

-Book by 28 April (if pay later/invoice required upfront) or book by 5 May if paying by credit/debit card.
+Book by 24 April (if pay later/invoice required upfront) or book by 1 May if paying by credit/debit card at time of registration